krm-functions/catalog/README.md

   `apply-setters`](https://catalog.kpt.dev/apply-setters/v0.2/)
   function, which supports merning of multiple sources of apply-setters configuration and accepts configuration through both function-config and primary resource list.
+Also supports reading setter values from other resources.